This essay is Part 2 of a three-part series on socialism:

 In the last part of this series of essays, I discuss Bernie Sanders and partially socialist regulatory/welfare states, and why they are unjust and destructive of prosperity in the world.
 Click here for Part 3: Bernie Sanders and the Injustice of “Democratic Socialism”.

 (1) Some who call themselves socialists may object at this point that their socialism is not based in government.
-They define socialism as “worker control of the means of production, distribution, and exchange,” and they favor cooperative enterprises, where the workers directly control their own companies.
+They define socialism as “worker control of the means of production,” and they favor cooperative enterprises, where the workers directly control their own companies.
 Each coop is owned by its own workers, not the government.
 There are two alternatives for someone who advocates for coops.
 The first is that the person thinks that individuals who build businesses can retain property rights in what they have built, while hiring workers who choose wage-labor as their sole responsibility and a wage as their sole compensation.
 But the person just advocates that groups of workers should choose to build businesses themselves and own/manage their own workplace.
 This sort of person is advocating a capitalist governmental system.
 Voluntary coops can and do exist under capitalism, and such a person is merely advocating that more people should choose this sort of organization.
 (Note that the difference between capitalism and socialism is a difference in governmental systems, not merely economic “modes of production.”
-The difference between the two lies in what the government recognizes as rights, especially, whether or not it recognizes individual rights to property used as means of production, distribution and exchange.)
+The difference between the two lies in what the government recognizes as rights, especially, whether or not it recognizes individual rights to property used as means of production.)